entando/entando-docs/vuepress/docs/next/docs/compose/local-hub-overview.md

 ### Example Flow

-1. From the Local Hub page in the App Builder, the user finds the list of bundles shared in that EntandoApp
+1. From the Hub page in the App Builder, the user finds the list of bundles shared in that EntandoApp

 2. App Builder requests a list of available bundles from the ECM